gap-system/ReleaseTools/README.md

      to the website.
 This gives you a chance to inspect all generated files etc. before finally making the new release public.

-   - `-f`, `--force`: for safety reasons, `release` will abort immediately if it thinks that a release with the same version number has already been made, e.g. because the tag for the release already exists.
+   - `-f`, `--force`: for safety reasons, `release-gap-package` will abort immediately if it thinks that a release with the same version number has already been made, e.g. because the tag for the release already exists.
    This is done because the GAP package distribution strongly advices against reusing the same version for different content.
 However, this check might be wrongly triggered, e.g. because an attempt to release the current version was aborted earlier due to another error.
-In this case, you can use the `--force` option to instruct `release` to disable this check.
+In this case, you can use the `--force` option to instruct `release-gap-package` to disable this check.

 2. **Options which adjust paths:**